hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_origin.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name which should be used for this Frontdoor Origin.
+Possible values must be between 2 and 90 characters in length, begin with a letter or number, end with a letter or number and may contain only letters, numbers and hyphens.
 Changing this forces a new Frontdoor Origin to be created.

 * `cdn_frontdoor_origin_group_id` - (Required) The ID of the Frontdoor Origin Group.
 Changing this forces a new Frontdoor Origin Group to be created.